1st PUC Business Studies Question and Answer Karnataka State Board Syllabus

 Answer:

-Business activities can be broadly classified into two main categories: **industry** and **commerce**.
+Business activities can be classified into two main categories: **industry** and **commerce**.

 1. Industry: